 In order to keep our schools safe, rules have been established relating to student misconduct; these rules also govern searches of students and seizures of property.
 Hawaii Administrative Rules,

-Chapter 19, is state law.
+Chapter 19, are derived from state law.
 It's important that students and parents review this information to be aware of the consequences of a Chapter 19 violation.
 We offer the document in these languages:

 Safety on and off campus

 We are fortunate to live in Hawaii, where incidents of violence and threatening behaviors in schools are fewer than for our Mainland counterparts.
 (See the